 Roam if You Want To

-Getting out is the name of the game and you have plenty of ways to do it with nearly 300 parks that cover more than 12,000 cares.
+There are plenty of ways to get out and about with nearly 300 parks that cover more than 12,000 cares.
 No bike?
 No problem.
 Fort Worth Bike Sharing has 45 stations located throughout the city.

 Trinity Trails